asmundh/TDT4242-2020V/README.md

 <h3>2.3 Django testing approach</h3>
 <h3>2.4 CI/CD configuration</h3>
 <h3>2.5 Design standards</h3>
+We will stride to keep the existing feel of Agreelance by inspecting the pages and draw inspiration from their layout and style.
+We will use the design tool [Figma](https://www.figma.com/) during our design phase of implementing the new features.

 Font style:  `"Roboto","Lucida Grande","DejaVu Sans","Bitstream Vera Sans",Verdana,Arial,sans-serif;`

 <h2>3.
 Test Driven Development Methodology</h2>